Topsy (elephant): Media and culture

-Electrocuting an Elephant does not seem to have been as popular as other Edison films, and was unable to be viewed at Luna Park as the attraction did not have the necessary coin-operated kinetoscopes.
+Electrocuting an Elephant seems to have been less popular than other Edison films, and could not be viewed at Luna Park as the attraction lacked the necessary coin-operated kinetoscopes.
 The film and Topsy's story fell into relative obscurity in the intervening years, and appeared as an out-of-context clip in the 1979 film Mr. Mike's Mondo Video.
-In 1991, documentary maker Ric Burns made the film Coney Island, which included a segment recounting the death of Topsy, including clips from the film Electrocuting an Elephant.
+In 1991, documentary maker Ric Burns made the film Coney Island, which included a segment recounting the death of Topsy, including clips from Electrocuting an Elephant.

 In 1999, Topsy was commemorated in the Coney Island Mermaid Parade in a parade float by artist Gavin Heck.
-In 2003 Heck and a local arts group held a competition to select a memorial arts piece to commemorate the 100th anniversary of Topsy's death.
+In 2003, Heck and a local arts group held a competition to select a memorial arts piece to commemorate the centenary of Topsy's death.
 The chosen piece, created by New Orleans artist Lee Deigaard and exhibited at the Coney Island USA museum, allowed the public to view Electrocuting an Elephant on a hand-cranked mutoscope while surrounded by hanging chains and standing on a copper plate.

 In later years, portions of Electrocuting an Elephant have appeared in movies, music videos, TV shows, and video games.
-The theme of Topsy's electrocution also appears in songs, in the plot-line of several novels, and in poems such as U.S. poet laureate W. S. Merwin's "The Chain to Her Leg".
+The underlying theme also appears in songs, in the plot-line of several novels, and in poems such as U.S. poet laureate W. S. Merwin's "The Chain to Her Leg".